DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/5 Series Types/CommonPolarChartSeries/CommonPolarChartSeries.md

 ---
 ---
 ##### shortDescription
-An object that defines configuration options for polar chart series.
+An object that defines configuration properties for polar chart series.

 ---